Ticuantepe

-Ticuantepe is a town and a municipality in the Managua department of Nicaragua with an estimated population of 39,012.
-The municipality is likely named after the Nahua chiefdom of Tekwantepek which was located in the Managua department.
+Ticuantepe (Nawat: Tēkwāntepēk), is a town and a municipality in the Managua department of Nicaragua with an estimated population of 39,012.
+The municipality is named after the Nahua chiefdom of Tekwantepek which was located in the modern municipality of Ticuantepe and the surrounding area.
 According to Spanish conquistador and historian Gonzalo Fernández de Oviedo y Valdés, Tekwantepek was a militarily strong chiefdom that was one of the last to fall to the conquistadors and their central-Mexican allies.
-The chiefdom's name is a combination of the Nawat words tēkwani (jaguar), and tepek (hill), therefore the translation of Tekwantepek is "hill of jaguars" or "jaguar hill".
+The Nahuas chose to settle in Ticuantepe due to its highly rich agriculture.
+Located on the slopes of the Meseta de los Pueblos, its fertile volcanic soils and cooler microclimate made it an exceptionally productive area for the Nahuas to grow maize, cacao, beans, and avocados.

 Etymology

-Ticuantepe comes from the Nahuatl language of the first inhabitants of Nicaragua.
-Ticuane, which means fierce or tiger, and tepeh, which means hill, are combined to make Ticuantepe ("Hill of the Fierce").
+Ticuantepe originates from the Nawat language of the Nicarao people who settled and inhabited the area.
+It's named after the Nahua chiefdom of Tekwantepek, which is a combination of the Nawat words tēkwāni (jaguar), and tepēk (hill), therefore the translation of Tekwantepek is "hill of jaguars" or "jaguar hill".

 Overview

 Ticuantepe has the largest underground aquifer in the nation, and is the largest supplier of pineapples to all of Nicaragua.
 Ticuantepe has an estimated population of 37,545, 44.7% of which live in urban zones and 55.3% in rural zones.
 The town has a nice "pueblo" feel to it.
 It is one of the safer areas of Nicaragua and is located just 20 minutes from downtown Managua.
 There is easy transportation to and from Ticuantepe to most of Nicaragua by bus, microbus and moto-taxi.
 Located just 20 minutes from Managua and from Masaya as well as only 35 minutes from Granada, it is central but at the same time, has a rural environment.
 The volcano "Volcan Masaya" is about 15 minutes away.